 Blogging for Ecommerce

-Most e-commerce SEO guides push the idea that a blog is a must-have for online stores.
-And while blogs can help with brand awareness and drive traffic for most businesses, we believe they’re often not as effective for ecommerce.
+Most ecommerce SEO guides push the idea that a blog is a must-have for online stores.
+And while blogging for ecommerce can help build brand awareness and drive relevant traffic, it’s not always as effective as other optimization strategies.
 To prove this, let’s look at some cases:

-In this case, EyeBuyDirect’s blog, with 208 pages, only drives 3.6% of organic traffic.
+In this case, EyeBuyDirect’s blog, with 208 pages, accounts for only 3.6% of organic traffic.
 Meanwhile, their guides with just 24 pages bring in 13.2%, and the eyeglasses category page drives 22%.

 Our final example is from plantsbymail.com.
-As you can see from the screenshot above, their collections drive 62.7% of organic traffic, while their product pages account for 30.2%.
+As you can see in the screenshot below, their collections drive 62.8% of organic traffic, while their product pages account for 21.5%.

-In comparison, blogs only bring in 4.5%.
-This shows that SEO content for ecommerce is not as effective at driving traffic as optimized product pages.
-Therefore, your core goal should be to drive visibility to these pages first.
+In comparison, blogs only bring in 11.3%.
+This shows that blog content for ecommerce is not as impactful as product and category pages.
+Therefore, your core goal should be to set up these pages first.

-2. Product comparisons: A comparison blog post, like “Brand X vs. Brand Y: Which Is Better for You?” targets shoppers who are trying to decide between similar options.
+- Product comparisons: A blog post, like “Brand X vs. Brand Y: Which Is Better for You?” targets shoppers who are trying to choose between similar options.

-Focus on content marketing when you are already getting the desired SEO results on your landing pages and have a positive ROI from your SEO campaign.
+Invest in content marketing when you are already getting the desired SEO results on your landing pages and have a positive ROI from your SEO campaigns.

 Measure SEO Performance